 MUS 0049.
-Jazz Improvisation Performance Ensemble Unit: 1.5
+Jazz Improvisation Performance Ensemble

-Prerequisite: Enrollment Limitation: audition required; auditions generally occur the first week of class and require demonstrated ability to play a melodic instrument and read music in the treble or bass clef Advisory: Three to four years experience on instrument
+Prerequisite: Enrollment Limitation: audition required; auditions generally occur the first week of class and require demonstrated ability to play a melodic instrument and read music in the treble or bass clef

 Fundamentals of jazz improvisation, including chord-scale application.
 Analysis of diverse styles of the great jazz artists through recordings and transcriptions.
 Development of a unique improvisational style as applied to performance.
 May be taken four times for credit.
 (C-ID MUS 180) (CSU, UC)